 Back-to-School Checklist: Don't Forget to Add Dental Appointments

-Oral health issues can distract kids in the classroom, causing them to fall behind in coursework.
-“Untreated oral health problems can cause discomfort, making it difficult for children to concentrate in school,” said Dr. Sheila Strock, vice president, dental services and science officer at Delta Dental of Illinois.
+Oral health issues can prevent children from focusing in class, leading to academic setbacks.
+“Untreated oral health problems can cause discomfort, making it difficult for children to concentrate in school,” said Dr. Sheila Strock, Vice President, Dental Services and Science Officer at Delta Dental of Illinois.
 “When a child has serious tooth decay, it can affect overall health and can lead to problems eating, speaking and learning.”

-- Plan a healthy reward.
-Make the appointments more exciting for kids by offering to do a fun, healthy activity afterward, like a family bike ride or a trip for frozen yogurt.
+Make the appointments extra fun for kids by planning a healthy activity afterwards like a family bike ride or a trip for frozen yogurt.

 Help ease your child’s fear of the dentist by letting them know that you go too!
 Dental appointments can be intimidating for kids, but sharing your own positive experiences and showing them that you stay calm can make a big difference.